Last Updated on

 For those of you who are not so keen on wine, don’t despair – there are plenty of ethical beers and spirits that are widely available, too.
 They might cost you a little bit more, but for good reason: the people who have produced them are getting paid a fair wage for their work!

 Most of the time, when we think of Fairtrade products we tend to think of food, so you’re probably well equipped to swap some ethical food alternatives into your wedding breakfast.

 Particularly easy to source are things like Fairtrade chocolate – as well as being delicious, Fairtrade chocolate is easily found on supermarket shelves.
 You could also hand out Fairtrade chocolate products as a wedding favour if you’re looking for ideas.
 Your family and friends will be sure to snaffle it up at the bar, or take it home for later.

 But ethical food isn’t just about Fairtrade food – frankly, it’s about organic and vegan food, too.
+That goes for everything from appetizers to cake!
 After all, meat and dairy consumption is responsible for not only the horrendous suffering of innocent animals, but for massive rain forest destruction, too.
 Who wants their wedding to be part of that?